-Lua loves watersports, especially those that also allow her to be in touch with animals.
+Lua loves watersports, especially those that allow her to be in contact with animals.

-Linda enjoys fishing and spending her time connected to nature.
+Linda enjoys fishing and spending her time surrounded by nature.

 - Which activity can Lua and her friends do?
 Click on this link and find out:

 - Lua is fond of sports and a huge fan of Lucas Madrid.
 Do you know who Lucas Madrid is?
 Let's find out.
 Surf the net and complete the following chart.